djfole02/djfole02/README.md

 UofL Computer Science and Engineering Graduate
 ----------------------------------------------

 I've been coding and studying for the past 6 years.
 I'm looking for opportunities within the application development sector.
+While I may not have much experience in certain frameworks, I am very adept at learning new languages.

 * 🌍  I'm based in Louisville, Kentucky
 * ✉️  You can contact me at [djfol@twc.com](mailto:djfol@twc.com)